GabyForceQ/LibertyEngine/README.md

 If you want to do something at construction time, you should use NodeConstructor.
 For destruction time, you should use NodeDestructor.
 * Smart, flexible and safe hierarchy for scenes, objects and components.
+* Action mapping, input profiler, ligthing, cubemaps, physics, gui and more.

 ##### Demo examples
 https://github.com/GabyForceQ/LibertyDemos